 Skip to content

-Allan CorfieldNov 21, 2016 12:00:00 AM11 min read
+Allan Corfield21.11.20169 min read

-Home Design: A Step-By-Step Guide To Designing Your Dream Home Pt 3
+An Architect's Guide To Designing Your Dream Home Pt 3

-In the first part of this series you found out how to create a project brief.
-The second part described the process of appointing the right team for your Self Build.
 Now it is time to get familiar with the key design stages, so after their completion you can start the fun (challenging part), i.e. building your Dream Home.

 After choosing the right team for your Self Build, it is time to go on to the key design stages.
 These are divided into four main areas.
-The first one is the initial design, second is the planning stage, third is building regulations and the final stage is the production or construction drawings.
+The first one is the initial design, second is the planning stage, third is building regulations and the fourth stage is the production drawings.
 At ACA we have crafted the above stages to give the self builder exactly the right amount of information and assistance to get the required approvals.

 During this stage, you as the client will be involved intensively with your architect or your designer.